hoanganh25991/game-gof/memory_bank/docs/ui-and-minimap.md

 Scope
 - 2D UI elements for player stats and skill cooldowns.
-- Minimap (200x200 canvas) centered on the player showing nearby world actors.
+- Minimap (canvas) centered on the player showing nearby world actors.

 HUD
 - Bars and text for: